BLUE CAVE TOUR SPLIT

 Blue Lagoon – Budikovac island

-This hidden exclusive location is a favourite place for experienced sailors.
-Not surprisingly, due to the beauty of the untouched nature that awaits you in the blue lagoon perfect for a totally relaxing experience in crystal clear sea, which is so clean that the bottom of the sea is visible by naked eye.
-That sea bottom is what gives this place that special look and azure blue colour.
+This hidden exclusive location is a favorite place for experienced sailors.
+Not surprisingly, due to the beauty of the untouched nature that awaits you in the blue lagoon perfect for a totally relaxing experience in crystal clear sea, which is so clean that the bottom of the sea is visible by the naked eye.
+That sea bottom is what gives this place that special look and azure blue color.
 The darker parts of the underwater world are sea urchins that are a sure sign of the highest quality of the sea.

-Veli Budikovac, where only one resident lives, has two beautiful pebble beaches, as well as a restaurant and caffe bar where you can enjoy local specialties or have a drink.
+Veli Budikovac, where only one resident lives, has two beautiful pebble beaches, as well as a restaurant and cafe bar where you can enjoy local specialties or have a drink.
 An additional charm on this island is provided by a small farm of domestic animals, which will be very interesting to children.

 Enjoy the underwater world with your naked eye or with a snorkeling mask and explore with us this turquoise lagoon.
 Here you can swim and admire the view of the vegetation of the nearby islets and become one with nature and enjoy ultimate relaxation in this little paradise.

 Green cave – island Vis